Wolves, Revisting The Dream….

 It’s important to remember why we need wolves!

-This was one of my early posts in the fall of 2009.
+This was one of my early posts from the fall of 2009.
 Wolves were being hunted in Idaho and Montana for the first time since their near extermination in the lower 48.

 October 29, 2009